manishamanchana/sql-learning/02-intermediate/01_filtering_data/filtering_data.md

 # SQL Comparison Operators

 Comparison operators are used in SQL to **compare two values or expressions**.
-These comparisons return a boolean value (`TRUE` or `FALSE`) and are commonly used in `WHERE` clauses or conditional logic.
+These comparisons are commonly used in `WHERE` clauses or conditional logic.

 ---